xmartlabs/XLForm/README.md

 ```objc
 static NSString *const XLFormRowDescriptorTypeAccount = @"account";
 ```
-Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeNone` and `UIKeyboardTypeAlphabet`.
+Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeNone` and `UIKeyboardTypeDefault`.

 ```objc
 static NSString *const XLFormRowDescriptorTypeInteger = @"integer";